 - + Any error in the synchronization between the MP(Src) clock and the MP(Dst) clock will contribute to error in the delay measurement.
 We say that the MP(Src) clock and the MP(Dst) clock have a synchronization error of Tsynch if the MP(Src) clock is Tsynch ahead of the MP(Dst) clock.
-Thus, if we know the value of Tsynch exactly, we could correct for clock synchronization by adding Tsynch to the uncorrected value of Tstamp(Dst)[i] - Tstamp(Src) [i]. - + The resolution of a clock adds to uncertainty about any time measured with it.
+Thus, if we know the value of Tsynch exactly, we could correct for clock synchronization by adding Tsynch to the uncorrected value of Tstamp(Dst)[i] -Tstamp(Src) [i]. - The resolution of a clock adds to uncertainty about any time measured with it.
 Thus, if the MP(Src) clock has a resolution of 10 msec, then this adds 10 msec of uncertainty to any time value measured with it.
 We will denote the resolution of the source clock and the MP(Dst) clock as ResMP(Src) and ResMP(Dst), respectively.

 + The skew of a clock is not so much an additional issue as it is a realization of the fact that Tsynch is itself a function of time.
-Thus, if we attempt to measure or to bound Tsynch, this measurement or calculation must be repeated periodically.
+Thus, if we attempt to measure or to bound Tsynch, this needs to be done periodically.
 Over some periods of time, this function can be approximated as a linear function plus some higher order terms; in these cases, one option is to use knowledge of the linear component to correct the clock.
 Using this correction, the residual Tsynch is made smaller, but remains a source of uncertainty that must be accounted for.
 We use the function Esynch(t) to denote an upper bound on the uncertainty in synchronization.
-Thus, $|Tsynch(t)| \le$ Esynch(t).
+Thus, |Tsynch(t)| <= Esynch(t).

-Taking these items together, we note that naive computation Tstamp(Dst)[i] - Tstamp(Src)[i] will be off by Tsynch(t) +/-(ResMP(SRc) + ResMP(Dst)).
+Taking these items together, we note that naive computation Tstamp(Dst)[i] - Tstamp(Src) [i] will be off by Tsynch(t) +/-(ResMP(SRc) + ResMP(Dst)).
 Using the notion of Esynch(t), we note that these clock-related problems introduce a total uncertainty of Esynch(t)+ Rsource + Rdest.
 This estimate of total clock-related uncertainty should be included in the error/uncertainty analysis of any measurement implementation.

-4.6.2.
-Errors or uncertainties related to wire time vs host time

-We would like to measure the time between when a packet is measured and time-stamped at MP(Src) and when it arrives and is time-stamped at MP(Dst); we refer to these as "wire times."
-However, if timestamps are applied by software on Src and Dst, then this software can only directly measure the time between when Src generates the packet just prior to sending the test packet and when Dst has started to process the packet after having received the test packet; we refer to these two points as "host times".
+5.6.2.
+Errors or uncertainties related to Wire-time vs Host-time applied by software on Src and Dst, however, then this software can only directly measure the time between when Src generates the packet just prior to sending the test packet and when Dst has started to process the packet after having received the test packet, and we refer to these two points as "host times".